sahil11129/Projects/TZ Assets/PII extraction - Fine-tuned Models using Watson NLP.md

 ![Data-Labled](Screenshots/Data-Labled.png)

-Now, we can run this function 10,000 times to generate 10,000 labeled training sentences with PII entities, and store the resulting data in a JSON format.
+Now, we can run this function 10,000 times to generate 10,000 labeled training sentences with PII entities and 1000 for labeled testing sentences, and store the resulting data in a JSON format.
 This will enable us to utilize the training data whenever it's required.

 ![Data-JSON](Screenshots/Data-Json.png)